harrisblake85/rails_generator_api/README.md

 * rails migration
 * rails scaffold
 * rails db:seed,create,reset
-* Each with their own customizable flags through
+* Each with their own customizable flags, parameters and variables through the UI

 ## Command Model: